-Legal Standard The fol lowing rules apply to hotel rooms: Hotel rooms are considered a home for the person who rented the room and any invited overnight guests; Police should consider standard operating procedures before determining whether a room has been abandoned, such as grace periods or mutual understanding by occupant and hotel management (e.g. late payments accepted); Hotel rooms that were procured fraudulently (i.e. stolen credit card) are not protected under the Fourth Amendment.
-However, the court may want evidence that the defendant knew or should have known about the fraud.
-The fol lowing rules apply to tents: Tents are considered a home when lawfully erected , or if unlawfully erected, in an area where a person would have a reasonable expectation of privacy , such as an area frequented by transients.
+Γhe fol Legal Standard lowing rules apply to hotel rooms: Hotel rooms are considered a home for the person who rented the room and any invited overnight guests; Police should consider standard operating procedures before determining whether a room has been abandoned, such as grace periods or mutual understanding by occupant and hotel management (e.g. late payments accepted); Hotel rooms that were procured fraudulently (i.e. stolen credit card) are not protected under the Fourth Amendment.
+However, the court may want evidence that the defendant knew or should have known about the fraud. Γhe fol lowing rules apply to tents: Tents are considered a home when lawfully erected , or if unlawfully erected, in an area where a person would have a reasonable frequented by expectation y transients. of privacy, such as an area The fol llowing rules a pply to RVs: whenever th ll Vehicles ey are hook nfiguration , s, etc.); ed (up to a utility , se etup in a probable ca RV is cores, they may suse and exignite town and still b e search y (e.g. s ned if th olo par ne o ffice r has